 The presence of far-right parties in European politics has become more prominent, creating favorable conditions for Euroscepticism, xenophobia, and intolerance.
-According to a report published by the Index on Censorship with the support of the EFJ, it shows that journalists and media outlets targeted in a kaleidoscopic array by political leaders, businesses and the general public.
+According to a report published by the Index on Censorship with the support of the EFJ, it shows that journalists and media outlets are targeted in a kaleidoscopic array by political leaders, businesses and the general public.

 The report identified a trend in increasing political interference in the media.
 The first is direct interference in the operations of media outlets, either by politicians requesting editors or others involved in the production of news to alter or halt a story, or by replacing journalists critical of a particular political party or policy with ones more favourable to those in power.